puppetlabs/stockpile/README.md

 # stockpile

 A simple, durable Clojure queueing library.
-While this is believed to be reasonably solid, it is still relatively new.
+While this is believed to be reasonably solid, it is still relatively new, and the API or behavior may change without warning.

 Stockpile supports the durable storage and retrieval of data.
 After storage, stockpile returns an `entry` that can be used to access the